Estonia isn't at the top of everyone's bucket list destinations, but after a few pictures, Tallinn, Estonia will steal your heart.

 Climb the tall, narrow (seemingly endless!) stairs of one of Tallinn's oldest churches just on the outskirts of Old Town for a beautiful view of the city.
 The steep stone stairs wind tightly into the tower, so if you're afraid of heights (or are claustrophobic) this may not be the best activity for you.

 You can walk out onto the roof and circle the top a long small pathway (the "observation deck") to get 360 degree views.
-Cost is minimal — 2 euro with your ISIC card, 3 euro without it.
+Cost is minimal — 2 euros with a student or 3 euros without it.
 Oh, and the views are amazing.

 Sculpt Your Own Marzipan